{ list here sources of all reused/adapted ideas, code, documentation, and third-party libraries -- include links to the original source as well }

 Expected: Similar to previous.

-Generating prefilled email template containing the email addresses of students based on specific GROUP NAME
+Generating prefilled email template containing the email addresses of students based on specific GROUP NAME entered.

 Expected: Generates a email template containing email addresses of all students belonging to LAB05